 About Paper Deletions

-Requesting a permanent deletion - A request will be sent to you, the Turnitin Administrator for your institution, by Instructors from within their assignments.
-You can then review these requests and approve them if you agree the paper should be deleted.
-You can turn this option off if you need to.
+Requesting a permanent deletion - A request will be sent to your Turnitin administrator.
+They'll then review the request and approve it if they agree the paper should be deleted.

 Removing a paper from the inbox - Papers will be removed from view, but not deleted from Turnitin.
-Papers will still appear in Similarity matches.
+It will still appear in Similarity matches.

 We only support self-serve deletion requests for assignments created using Turnitinuk.com, Turnitin.com, Blackboard Basic, or LTI.

-Before reviewing the deletion request, it is important to understand what will be removed if you approve the request.
+Before starting this process, it is important to understand what will be removed if your request is approved.